BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

  ** or find it at http://www.fsf.org/ or http://www.gnu.org.
  **/

-TODO: PLEASE UPDATE THIS TEXT (COPIED FROM PREVIOUS VERSION)!

 An open source validation framework for BioPAX (www.biopax.org).

 This is basically created with Java (5 or 6), Paxtools, Spring Framework (AOP,